The holidays come but once a year but with a few adjustments, your Christmas tree doesn’t have to be in storage for 11 months.

 Hop on over to these blog posts for ideas and fun DIY projects:

 - Easter Bunny Tree and Spring Decor Ideas

 - Bottle Bunny Decorations

 Cinco de Mayo

 Cinco de Mayo in the U.S. is filled with vivid colors and patterns, making it perfect for decorating your artificial Christmas tree.
-For Cinco de Mayo, Jen Perkins made a papel picado banner to complement her Winter White Potted tree.
-You won’t find tree ornaments specific to Cinco de Mayo, so it’s the best time to utilize your creativity and DIY skills.
+Jen Perkins made a papel picado banner for her white Cinco de Mayo tree.
+You might not have an easy time finding tree ornaments specific to Cinco de Mayo, so it’s best to utilize your creativity and DIY skills.
 Use small decorative items that match the theme, like a fake cactus, mini piñatas, or paper lanterns.
 Then, fill your tree with faux flowers, patterned Christmas balls, and other items that match the colorful heritage of this Mexican holiday.

 A fabulous tree styled with custom ornaments is a great way to honor the special ladies in our lives.
-Jen honored “all the moms in her life” with lit marquee letters, black and white decorations, and vintage-style photo ornaments that stand out against the foliage of her Pretty in Pink Potted Tree.
+Jen honored “all the moms in her life” with lit marquee letters, black and white decorations, and vintage-style photo ornaments that stand out against the foliage of her pink tree.
 Create a theme around your mom’s interests; her favorite sports team, TV shows, or hobbies should help you create your own Mother’s Day masterpiece.

 Christmas in July